 If your contract says that your goods will be moved at “owner’s risk” then it’s a good idea to organise insurance.
 It is also worth having the movers agree with you on the condition of the goods prior to moving (you can for example take photographs), so that it’s easier to prove if they arrive at the destination in a worse condition.

 If you and the carrier can’t agree on the liability for the damage of your goods, either party can make a claim to the Disputes Tribunal.

-You can find more information about the different types of liability on the "Examples" tab of the Moving and transporting goods page on the Consumer Protection website.
+You can find more information about the different types of liability on the Consumer Protection website.

 Back to top